-In Oregon in 2015, there were about 605,000 people with disabilities on average from 2012 to 2016 according to the American Community Survey.
-This represented roughly 14 percent of Oregon’s civilian noninstitutionalized population.
-Among the population of working age, those 18 to 64, about 321,000 had disabilities in 2015.
+In Oregon there were about 578,000 people with disabilities on average from 2012 to 2016 according to the American Community Survey.
+This represented roughly 15 percent of Oregon’s civilian noninstitutionalized population.
+Among the population of working age, those 18 to 64, about 303,000 had disabilities.

 Older people are more likely to have a disability.
 In Oregon, 53 percent of individuals ages 75 years and older have a disability and about 6 percent of the population ages 5 to 17 have a disability.
 The first chart shows the frequency of types of disabilities for all Oregonians.

 Although the frequency of most types of disabilities increases with age, ambulatory (walking), hearing, and independent living difficulties showed the most dramatic increases for people over age 65.
 Twenty-three percent of seniors reported an ambulatory difficulty and 18 percent reported a hearing difficulty.

 Whites are the largest group of people who are disabled.
 Non-Hispanic whites were 77 percent of all Oregonians, but accounted for 83 percent of Oregonians with a disability.
 Hispanics and Latinos accounted for 7 percent of Oregonians with a disability.
 African Americans, Asians, and American Indians each represented about 2 percent of Oregonians with a disability.
 Men and women have about the same rates of reporting a disability.